Maintaining the safety of the people you are responsible for everyday is a crucial thing.

 Emergency Information Panels (EIP signs), are signs that need to be displayed on containers or trucks carrying toxic or dangerous chemicals.

-EIP signs in Australia have strict formatting, they display the name of the chemical in uppercase letters at the top left, with a larger diamond shape warning of what dangerous property the chemical has, such as “flammable,” or “corrosive.”
+EIP signs have strict formatting, they display the name of the chemical in uppercase letters at the top left, with a larger diamond shape warning of what dangerous property the chemical has, such as “flammable,” or “corrosive.”

 Next to these are the unit number and the Hazchem code of the chemical.
 The sign also includes contact numbers in case of an accident involving the chemical.